-Despite volatility in the markets, the Foundation's investment portfolio reflected the market and performed in line with the improved market conditions.
+The Foundation's investment portfolio reflected the market and performed in line with the current market conditions.
 The Foundation maintains regular communications with BlackRock as its Investment Advisor.

-The Foundation adopts a conservative approach to managing investments with the aim of generating medium term growth while protecting capital value.
+The Foundation adopts a conservative approach to managing investments with the aim of generating medium-term growth while protecting capital value.
 Its investment strategy is overseen by the Investment, Audit and Risk Committee and approved by the Board.